 File Integrity Monitoring

 The data collected by Deep Visibility can also be used for meeting file integrity needs, as every file change is tracked.
-We will soon be introducing a watchlist that alerts you whenever a file is modified by an unauthorized user.
+Our FIM module is able to automatically alert or remediate unauthorized changes.
 We save you the hassle of deploying a File Integrity tool like Tripwire.

 I close by inviting our customers and security professionals to try Deep Visibility.
 We look forward to working with you to make the world a safer place – and giving you industry-first real-time visibility of this commitment in the modules and features we constantly ship.
 We will be hosting a webinar on Deep Visibility on the 5th of April at 10am PT.
 This will feature Jim Jaeger, former Director of Operations at the NSA, as well as a demo on SentinelOne’s Deep Visibility capabilities.
 Register here.